-Working with stable user goals, our customers also gain a much better understanding of how their bot will lead to successful problem resolution and can directly measure ROI based on those user goals.
+Working with stable user goals, our customers also gain a much better understanding of how their chatbot will lead to successful problem resolution and can directly measure ROI based on those user goals.

 Our models are built specifically for the banking industry and can go deep on banking topics.
-It’s fair to say our bot won’t be able to tell you the latest plant-based meat recipe.
+It’s fair to say our banking chatbot won’t be able to tell you the latest plant-based meat recipe.
 But you can be sure it understands the nuances of retail banking out of the box.

-To know more about how we implement successful bots, please download our eBook A Banks Guide to Successful Chatbot Implementation.
+To know more about how we implement successful banking chatbots, please download our eBook A Banks Guide to Successful Chatbot Implementation.